fpsqdb/zip-lib/README.md

     - `event`: Object - Represents an event that an entry is about to be extracted.
         - `entryName`: String (readonly) - Entry name.
         - `entryCount`: Number (readonly) - Total number of entries.
         - `preventDefault()`: Function - Prevent extracting current entry.
-This method that can be used to prevent extraction of the current item.
+This method can be used to prevent extraction of the current item.
 By calling this method we can control which items can be extracted.

 # License
 Licensed under the [MIT](https://github.com/fpsqdb/zip-lib/blob/master/LICENSE) license.